Short history of signed exceptional sequences: Pictures and homology of groups

 The story begins in 1979, with the first author's PhD thesis \cite{thesis} in which he introduced the concept of ``pictures'' to find an algebraic K-theory invariant for the fundamental group of certain diffeomorphism spaces of smooth manifolds.
 There were earlier versions of the idea of pictures.
 They were sometimes called ``spherical diagrams'' \cite{LS}.
 But Igusa was able to make detailed calculations using pictures to compute new invariants in algebraic topology \cite{GrInvRedrawn}, \cite{IgOrr}, \cite{IgKlein}.
 The original definition was 2-dimensional, a planar diagram.

-\begin{defn} Let $G$ be a group with a presentation $G=\left<\cX|\cY\right>$ where elements of $\cY$ (the relations) are cyclically reduced words in $\cX\cup \cX^{-1}$ and $\cY\cap\cY^{-1}=\emptyset$, A \emph{picture} for $G$ is a planar diagram consisting of vertices labeled with elements of $\cY\cup\cY^{-1}$ together with a ``base point direction'' and oriented edges labeled with elements of $\cX$ so that the labels of the edges incident to any vertex, read counterclockwise from the base point direction given an element of $\cY\cup\cY^{-1}$. \end{defn}
+\begin{defn} Let $G$ be a group with a presentation $G=\left<\cX|\cY\right>$ where elements of $\cY$ (the relations) are cyclically reduced words in $\cX\cup \cX^{-1}$ and $\cY\cap\cY^{-1}=\emptyset$, {A \emph{picture} for $G$ is a planar multigraph consisting of labeled vertices and labeled edges with additional structure.
+Each vertex is labeled with an element of $\cY\cup\cY^{-1}$ and decorated with an asterisk $\ast$ in one chosen region between incident edges.
+We call this the ``base point direction'' at the vertex.
+In some cases we decorate a vertex with its vertex label which we place in the region of the base point direction and, in that case, the asterisk becomes redundant and we delete it.
+Each edge is oriented and labeled with an element of $\cX$.
+At each vertex we require that the labels of the edges incident to that vertex, with the label inverted when the edge points away from the vertex, read counterclockwise from the base point direction at the vertex, give a word in $\cX\cup \cX^{-1}$ which is the element of $\cY\cup\cY^{-1}$ which is the label at that vertex. }

+We use the drawing convention that indicates the orientation of edges by having them curve to the right.
+For example, circles should be oriented clockwise. \end{defn}

+{In some cases, such as Example \ref{eg: 3 circles} below, the edge labels will uniquely determine the vertex labels together with their base point directions in the sense that there is only one choice of these vertex structures which is consistent with the definition.
+By this we mean there is a unique region next to the vertex so that, reading the edge labels counterclockwise around the vertex starting in this region, we obtain an element of $\cY\cup\cY^{-1}$.
+That unique region is the base point direction and the element of $\cY\cup\cY^{-1}$ that we obtain is the vertex label.
+In that case, we often omit these uniquely determined labels.
+In Example \ref{eg: 3 circles}, we could have deleted the vertex labels since they are uniquely determined.
+However, for better understanding of the basic definitions, we have inserted the vertex labels and placed them in the base point direction of each vertex.}

 Loday \cite{Loday} has also given a short account of definitions and proofs for all of the main properties of what he called ``Igusa's pictures''.

 \begin{eg} The following is a picture for $G=\ZZ_3=\left<x|x^3\right>$.